tpetry/laravel-postgresql-enhanced/README.md

 # Breaking Changes

+* 0.39.0 -> 0.40.0
+  * The Enhanced PostgreSQL Driver PHPStan extension is now automatically registered with the PHPStan Extension Installer.
+The manual registration of the extension needs to be removed when PHPStan crashed because the extension is registered twice.
 * 0.35.0 -> 0.36.0
     * Some query builder methods had to be changed because they've now overlapped with new ones added by Laravel 10.47:
       * `whereAll` -> `whereAllValues`